github/explore/CONTRIBUTING.md

 ![topic page](https://user-images.githubusercontent.com/1840802/30932236-c9c397d2-a37b-11e7-94be-5c9847ea2d71.png)

 We are likely to consider suggestions to curate a Topic page that is valuable to GitHub's community.
 Valuable topics include those that are already [widely used by repositories](https://help.github.com/articles/classifying-your-repository-with-topics/), or a topic that currently lacks important information.
+When suggesting content for a Topic page, please consider how to make your contribution broadly useful and relevant to others, rather than serving a specific use case.

 Please note that all suggestions must adhere to GitHub's [Community Guidelines](https://help.github.com/articles/github-community-guidelines/) and [Terms of Service](https://help.github.com/articles/github-terms-of-service/).
 Per our Terms of Service, [you are responsible](https://help.github.com/articles/github-terms-of-service/#d-user-generated-content) for the content you contribute, and you must have the rights to use it.